-Have you seen the Casio GA-2100 range?
-Whenever anyone considers digital watches, one of the first thoughts will likely be of G-Shock.
+Have you seen the Casio G-Shock GA-2100 watch?
+When considering digital watches, one of your first thoughts will likely be G-Shock.
 The Casio-owned company has been in business for a few decades, and many people are familiar with its design style.
-The square-shaped casings are bulky and rugged, filling users with confidence that their G-Shocks will not sustain damage from knocks and scuffs.
+The casings on G-Shocks are bulky and rugged, giving us confidence the watch will not sustain damage from big impact.

 Since the GMW-B5000, the GA-2100 series seems to be G-most Shock’s successful new model introduction.
 One of three 2019 premiere models, the blackout GA-2100-1A1, is still sold out.
 At some American stores, the newer GA2110SU-3A also sold out fast.
 What is it about the GA-2100 that makes it so popular?

-The GA-2100 indeed retains a lot from the original G-Shock than other current models such as the GA-2000.
-It also has a more muted look that appeals to a wider audience.
+The GA-2100 retains a lot from the original G-Shock than other current models such as the GA-2000.
+It has a more muted look, appealing to a wider audience.
 It’ll be instantly recognizable to G-Shock fans, but it won’t shout “G-Shock” to others.

 The watch’s bezel has a striking similarity to the Audemars Piguet Royal Oak, giving it the moniker “CasiOak.”
-Although I don’t believe that link is a deliberate selling factor for most consumers, the watch’s design does give it a classic appearance that is confident and easy.
+Although I don’t believe that link is a deliberate selling factor for most consumers, the GA 2100’s design does give it a classic appearance.

-There’s little question that the GA-2100’s resemblance has drawn a great deal of attention worldwide, giving it more exposure than other versions.
-While it has a noticeable bezel, it is thinner and less intrusive than those seen on previous G-Shock models.
+The GA-2100’s appearance draws a great deal of worldwide attention.
+This gives it more exposure in watch markets than other Casio G-Shock versions.
+This version, the G-Shock GA-2100 has an eye-catching bezel and is thinner and less intrusive than those seen on previous Casio watches.
 The watch now has a more conservative appearance, but the case and strap maintain distinctive G-Shock features.
-The GA-2100’s dial has a polished design that isn’t too crowded and is both modern and timeless.
-In general, it has a more refined appearance than previous analog-digital G-Shock versions in the same price bracket.
+The GA-2100’s dial has a polished design that isn’t too crowded to make it both modern and timeless.
+It has a more refined appearance than previous analog-digital G-Shock versions in the same price bracket.